-Flying on airplanes can be scary for many people.
-According to Dailymail, 28% of Britons have a fear of flying on airplanes.
-33% have said that it is due to recent reports of airplane crashes or planes going missing, like Malaysia Flight 370, that have made them more fearful.
-There are many usual tips to feeling secure and comfortable when traveling on an airplane through the use of distractions and deep breathing exercises.
+Flying can be scary for many people.
+According to Dailymail, 28% of Britons have a fear of flying.
+33% have said that it is due to recent reports of plane crashes or planes going missing, like Malaysia Flight 370, that have made them more fearful.
+There are many usual tips to feeling secure and comfortable when travelling on an aircraft through the use of distractions and deep breathing exercises.
+More.

 Instead of fighting your anxiety, it is best to recognize these feelings and acknowledge them by telling yourself, “I know this will be tough for me but I believe I will get through this flight.”
 It also helps to do deep breathing exercises where you breathe in through your nose and out through your mouth.
 Mindfulness techniques such as yoga can help give you a sense of control.
 Many feel the need to drink alcohol on the flight as a way to calm down.
 Not only is that a hard habit to shake off once you start but it will make you feel more emotional, sick, and increases your chances of getting robbed on the plane.
 It is also important to avoid coffee and other caffeinated beverages as you will feel more nervous.
 Drink plenty of water on the flight to hydrate yourself.

-Castle Craig is one of the most established and respected addiction rehab centers in the UK.
+Castle Craig is one of the most established and respected addiction rehab centres in the UK.
 Castle Craig provides consulting psychiatrists who diagnose associated mental illnesses like anxiety states, depression, ADD, PTSD, eating disorders, compulsive gambling, and compulsive relationships.
-For information, call our 24 hour free confidential phone-line: 0808 256 3732.
-From outside the UK please call: +44 1721 788 006 (normal charges apply).
+For information, call our 24-hour free confidential phone-line: 0808 256 3732.
+From outside the UK please call +44 1721 788 006 (normal charges apply).